Vincent Aboubakar: International career

 On 18 August 2009, Aboubakar was called up to the Cameroon national under-20 football team for the Francophone Games in Beirut.

 In May 2010, aged 18, he was named to the Cameroon 23-man squad for the 2010 FIFA World Cup.
 Aboubakar was the only player in the squad who was based in Cameroon.
 He made his debut in the friendly match on 29 May 2010 against Slovakia.
 On 11 August 2010, Aboubakar scored his first goal for the national team, in a friendly against Poland.

 He was called up for the 2014 FIFA World Cup in Brazil, and subsequently for the 2015 Africa Cup of Nations.
 In the 2017 Africa Cup of Nations, Aboubakar scored an 88th-minute goal in the final to hand Cameroon a comeback 2–1 victory against Egypt to end his nation's 15-year wait for a continental crown.

 Later that year, he was part of the Cameroon squad at the 2017 FIFA Confederations Cup in Russia.
 He scored a consolation goal in their 3–1 loss to world champions Germany in Sochi on 25 June.

 Aboubakar was a noted absence from Cameroon's 2019 Africa Cup of Nations squad, with manager Clarence Seedorf doubting his fitness after his recent return from long-term injury.

 Aboubakar returned to the national team for the 2021 Africa Cup of Nations, hosted by his country at the start of the following year.
 He scored five group stage goals against Burkina Faso, Ethiopia and Cape Verde, followed by a sixth in a 2–1 win over Comoros in the last 16.
 In the third-place match against Burkina Faso, he scored twice in a 3–3 draw, which was eventually won on penalties.
 With 8 goals in 7 games, he was the top scorer and made the Team of the Tournament.

 In the 2022 FIFA World Cup, he scored a goal and provided an assist in a 3–3 draw against Serbia.
 His goal was described as an "outrageous scoop" by BBC Sport.
 He scored the winning goal against Brazil in the third match, after which he drew his second yellow card for taking off his shirt and was therefore sent off.

 Aboubakar was injured before the 2023 Africa Cup of Nations in the Ivory Coast.
 He recovered in time for the last 16, where his team were eliminated by rivals Nigeria, which also marked his 100th match with the national team.
+In December 2025, he was excluded from the final squad for the 2025 Africa Cup of Nations.